 I am an analog guy.
 I was reminded of this yet again when I pulled out my watch from my mail drawer – don’t ask – and started wearing it.
 It’s SO much easier telling the time with a 90-degree flick of the wrist.

 Sometimes, when I needed the time, and no one has a watch, it seemed laborious for people to pull their various devices from their pockets.
-Also:
+Why is so important repairs watches?
+I have to tell you, I found the best!
+Times Ticking helped me to fix my timepiece.

 It was dreadful.
 Usually, I write in my test blog then cut and paste the whole thing, except for images, into my real blog.
 The new and “improved” system made me enter the text one paragraph at a time.
 I didn’t see a way to switch back to the familiar.
 Fortunately, Dustbury directed me to the Classic Editor plugin, which restores the previous editor.